 A professional counselor whose official responsibilities include mental health counseling to members of the LAVC community and who is functioning within the scope of his/her license or certification is exempt from disclosing reported offenses to law enforcement, unless there is a legal obligation to disclose.
 Personal information from counseling records will not be revealed unless disclosure is required by law.
 (LACCD Board Rule 8302.10.)
-If and when they deem it appropriate, counselors may inform the persons they are counseling of the procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
+However, counselors may encourage victims to make a report to law enforcement.

+VII.
 PROGRAMS REGARDING SECURITY PROCEDURES AND PRACTICES

-LAVC maintains a 24/7 security and safety presence on the campus which is supported by enhanced security features such as cameras and controlled access systems managed by the Sheriff's Department.
+LAVC maintains a 24/7 security and safety presence on the campus, which is supported by security cameras managed by the Sheriff's Department.
 The Sheriff's Department proactively patrols the campus and engages individuals involved in suspicious or criminal activity.
-The Sheriff's Department assists campus residents and visitors with safety information and directions to locations and events.
+The Sheriff's Department assists students, faculty, staff and visitors with safety information and directions to locations and events.
 In addition to patrol and prevention, the Sheriff's Department educates the campus on personal crime prevention and safety.
-The Sheriff's Department works with the Los Angeles Community College District Office and the campus administration to educate the campus community on emergency preparedness through regular trainings and drills as follows; Lockdown drill, active shooter training, fire drill, natural disaster training, de-escalation training, and earthquake drill.
+The Sheriff's Department works with the Los Angeles Community College District Office and the campus administration to educate the campus community on emergency preparedness through regular trainings and drills as follows; Shelter in place, active shooter training, fire drill, natural disaster training, de-escalation training, and earthquake drill.